-The safe use of therapeutic drugs is an important professional responsibility.
-Any member of staff with a concern about the administration of any drug to any patient is actively encouraged to raise this with a member of the medical team (ideally the doctor responsible for writing the drug instruction) and/or the Pharmacist as soon as possible.
+The prescription and administration of drugs is an important professional responsibility.
+Any member of staff with a concern about the administration of any drug to any patient is actively encouraged to raise this with a member of the medical team (ideally the doctor responsible for the prescription) and/or the Pharmacist as soon as possible.
 Any doctor who is approached about such a matter is expected to deal with it immediately and carefully, typically through careful joint exploration of the perceived problem with the person raising the concern so that a safe and satisfactory outcome can be achieved.
 Likewise, any member of staff with concerns about any aspect of the Drug Policy is advised to bring these to the attention of the Medical Director.
 All such concerns will be considered very carefully.